-Today's letter will deal with this verse: "Do not let any unwholesome talk come out of your mouths, but only what is helpful for building others up according to their needs" (Eph.
+"Do not let any unwholesome talk come out of your mouths, but only what is helpful for building others up according to their needs" (Eph.
 4:29).
-This verse is on my mind because a few days ago (3/7/18) a 12 year old girl from Carl Junction committed suicide.
-She was apparently the victim of bullying and bad things that people were "saying" about her.

-Since nature abhors a vacuum this verse is part of some general teaching encouraging everyone to avoid a vacuum and replace evil with good: Notice in Ephesians 4:25 ff.
+Since nature abhors a vacuum the Holy Spirit teaches us to replace bad conduct with good.
+Notice in Ephesians 4:25 ff.
 Put off falsehood - speak the truth.
 Don't steal - but work so you can share with those in need.
 Don't use unwholesome talk, but use good words to build up others.
 Note the contrast.
 Stop doing bad, and start doing good!
-Stop unwholesome talk and use words that are wholesome and good!
+Stop unwholesome talk and use good words!

-There is an old saying "sticks and stones may break my bones but names will never hurt me".
-This is not true!
-Names do hurt!
-James wrote: "Consider what a great forest is set on fire by a small spark.
+The importance of this truth was driven home a few days ago when a 12 year old girl in Carl Junction, Mo. committed suicide.
+She apparently did this because of what others were saying about her.
+How sad!
+James reminds us of the destructive power of the tongue by stating: "Consider what a great forest is set on fire by a small spark.
 The tongue is also a fire, a world of evil among the parts of the body.
 It corrupts the whole person, sets the whole course of his life on fire, and is itself set on fire by hell" (Ja.
 3:5, 6).
-Someone's cruel tongue set one little girl's heart on fire.
+This poor little girl was a victim of unwholesome talk.

-As paradoxical as it may seem, even truth can be spoken in an "unwholesome" way.
+As paradoxical as it may seem, even untimely truth can sometimes be "unwholesome".
+Corrie Ten Boom's father illustrated this to her by refusing to answer a question.
+He pointed to her luggage which was too heavy for her to carry.
+Later, he explained that someday she would be strong enough to carry both the heavy luggage and also heavy truth.
 Jesus realized this and told His disciples: "I have much more to say to you, more than you can now bear" (Jn.
 16:12).
 Later they would be ready for such truth, but not now!
 The writer of Hebrews echoed the same sentiment.
 He wanted to tell them deep truths about Melchizedek but to do so would have been like giving strong meat to a weak baby (Heb.
-5:11-14).
-A loving parent does not ask a child to carry so much weight that it will hurt them.
-The same truth also applies to information.
+5:11 -14).

-The Scriptures encourage us to only say wholesome things that will build people up.
-Our words should "encourage" not "discourage" anyone.
+The simple solution to building people up involves only saying wholesome things that will be helpful.
+Our words should "encourage" and "build up", not "discourage" and "tear down".

-Before repeating the gossip we need to remember that truth is not the only criteria that needs to be considered.
-The gossip may be true, but is it "wholesome".
-Just because something is true does not prove that anyone needs to hear it.
+Almost everyone has heard gossip about some hypocrite.
+Before repeating the gossip, however, we need to know that truth is not the only criteria that needs to be considered.
+We also need to consider if these words will be "unwholesome" to the person we are talking to.
+The fact that certain words may be true is not proof that someone needs to hear them.
 Some things, as you know, are not even to be "named" among believers (Eph.
 5:3).